We’ve all been there.

-Adding more vegetables to your family’s meals doesn’t have to be a big project.
-It doesn’t require special ingredients or a total lifestyle change.
-For me, it’s really just about finding small, low-effort ways to put a few more plants on the plate.
+But the good news is, adding more vegetables doesn’t have to be complicated or mean a full lifestyle reset.
+For me, it’s just about finding small, easy ways to get a few more plants onto the plate.

 - Carrots: Roasted carrots taste almost like candy compared to raw ones.
 They get soft on the inside and slightly browned on the outside.